 Rustico at Hay Shed Hill

-Ceremonies are held in the vineyard, in a small valley surrounded by native trees and vines.
+• Ceremonies set in the vineyard, tucked into a small valley surrounded by vines and native trees

 A bride and groom holding hands and gazing at each other in a vineyard at sunset.